 Setting the receiver to Always-ON mode allows the Stabilization ON/OFF channel (7 or 5) to be freed up for other purposes.
+The green Status light indicates that Always-ON has been set.

-Given an eight or more-channel transmitter, even with Always-ON active Stabilization can still be turned down to a negligible level by setting CH8 (Master Gain) to -100% (but for zero gain CH8 must be at -150%).
+Given an eight or more-channel transmitter, even with Always-ON active Stabilization can still be turned down to a negligible level by setting CH8 (Master Gain) to -100% (for zero gain, CH8 must be at -150%).5